jplusplus/statscraper/docs/using_scrapers.rst

 Using scrapers
 ==============

 Every scraper built on Statscraper shares the same interface towards the user.
-Here's sample code using one of the included demo scrapers, to fetch the number of cranes spotted at Hornborgarsjön each day from `Länsstyrelsen Östergötland <http://web05.lansstyrelsen.se/transtat_O/transtat.asp>`_:
+Here's sample code using one of the included demo scrapers, to fetch the number of cranes spotted at Hornborgarsjön each day from `Länsstyrelsen i Västra Götalands län <http://web05.lansstyrelsen.se/transtat_O/transtat.asp>`_:

 .. code:: python